LostBeard/SpawnDev.BlazorJS/README.md

 # Undefinable
 ## Use Undefinable\<T\> type to pass undefined to Javascript
 Some Javascript API calls may have optional parameters that behave differently depending on if you pass a null versus undefined.
-You can now retain string typing on JSObject method calls and support passing undefined for JSObject parameters.
+You can now retain strong typing on JSObject method calls and support passing undefined for JSObject parameters.

 New Undefinable\<T\> type.